MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cluster-pacemaker.md

    > [!IMPORTANT]
    > Production environments require a fencing agent for high availability.
 The examples in this article don't use fencing agents.
 They are for testing and validation only.
    >
-   > A Pacemaker cluster uses fencing to return the cluster to a known state.
+   > A Linux cluster uses fencing to return the cluster to a known state.
 The way to configure fencing depends on the distribution and the environment.
-At this time, fencing isn't available in some cloud environments.
-See [SUSE Linux Enterprise High Availability Extension](https://documentation.suse.com/sle-ha/12-SP4/html/SLE-HA-all/cha-ha-fencing.html).
+Currently, fencing isn't available in some cloud environments.
+For more information, see [SUSE Linux Enterprise High Availability Extension](https://documentation.suse.com/sle-ha/12-SP4/html/SLE-HA-all/cha-ha-fencing.html).

 1. [Add the availability group as a resource in the cluster](#configure-an-availability-group)